CS-212-Fall-2023/hw4/README.md

-# Homework 4: Complexity and Reducibility
+# Homework 4: Time Complexity
 # CS 212 Nature of Computation, Fall 2023

 ---

 # Purpose

-This homework includes problems on computational complexity and reducibility of problems.
+This homework requires you to think about the computational complexity of problems.

 # Background